Zimmja/CV/README.md

 ### Hobbies

 **Modding** - my main hobby is creating mod plugins for the video game, Skyrim.
-I am currently working on my 7th update of my most popular mod (over 600K unique downloads), [Zim's Immersive Artifacts](https://www.nexusmods.com/skyrimspecialedition/mods/9138)
+I've enjoyed some success in this, with 1.6 million unique downloads across 8 mods.
+I am currently working on my 7th update of my most popular mod, [Zim's Immersive Artifacts](https://www.nexusmods.com/skyrimspecialedition/mods/9138)
 </br>**Dog walking** - I'm lucky enough to live between three parks in South London, so grabbing a coffee and taking the dog for a walk is a great pleasure of mine
 </br>**Cooking** - my favourite thing to do on a Sunday is spend half the day creating an amazing roast dinner, preferably followed by a glass of wine and a movie